farhan132/car/README.md

 - **Constant.py**: Contains all the constants.
 - **Car.py**: Contains the `Car` class.
 - **Simulator.py**: Implements the decision function and simulator for time to collision.
+- **Complex_simulator.py**: Implements the decision function and simulator for time to collision for complex cases.

 ## Scenario Description
 The simulation considers the following scenario: